ViniGarcia/NIEP/README.md

 technology and it is enabled. <br/>

 For the platform execution, in NIEP folder, execute 'python CLI/CLI.py' (use 'help' command in the NIEP CLI to show the platform functionalities).

+You can see a brief tutorial about NIEP installation and usage [HERE](https://docs.google.com/presentation/d/e/2PACX-1vSuS-3_7BMIaioXhqmlGuGkvf36IZvKu8GRQnOle1gYHUOwGxcnAroJi5Y5dJQ4oGABe7uf5RN5GzBw/pub?start=false&loop=false&delayms=3000).

 ### How does it was created?